-Montrose boasts over 50 restaurants and bars, including a nine restaurants that consistently make the list of “Top Restaurants in the State of Texas,” according to Texas Monthly
+Montrose boasts over 50 restaurants and bars, including nine restaurants that consistently make the list of “Top Restaurants in the State of Texas,” according to Texas Monthly.

-Within a 1.5 mile radius, the Museum District includes 19 museums that offers educational, artistic, and scientific resources.
+Within a 1.5-mile radius, the Museum District includes 19 museums that offer educational, artistic, and scientific resources.
 A dozen of the member museums have free admission each day.

 YourHoustonNews wrote, “Museum District represents world-class collections of art, history and science – all within a walkable area.
 The museums are one of the biggest draws to the city – and one of the reasons more and more visitors consider Houston a leisure destination.“